 1. The Client-Trainer relationship is the central focus of all ethical concerns, and the welfare of the client should form the basis of all judgments.

 2. The Trainer should serve the client by exercising all reasonable means to ensure that the most appropriate training, health and fitness recommendations are provided to the client.

 3. The Client-Trainer relationship has an ethical basis and is built on confidentiality, trust, and honesty.
 The trainer must adhere to all applicable legal or contractual constraints while in the client-trainer relationship.

 4. Sexual misconduct on the part of the trainer is an abuse of professional power and a violation of client trust.
 Sexual contact or a romantic relationship between a trainer and a current client is always unethical.

-5. The trainer has an obligation to obtain the informed consent of each client.
+5. The trainer has an obligation to obtain the informed consent of each client or comply with rules of governing organizations.
 In obtaining informed consent for any course of physical measurement or activity, the trainer should present to the client, or to the person legally responsible for the client, in understandable terms, pertinent facts and recommendations consistent with good professional practice.
 Such information should include alternate modes of testing or physical activity and the objectives, risks, benefits, possible complications, and anticipated results of such activities or testing protocols.